 They’re not scoring goals, so their efforts might not be deemed as stylish.
-They’re efforts are met more with a hush than a roar of the crowd.
+Their efforts are met more with a hush than a roar of the crowd.
 There’s no ensuing goal saving celebration.
 They don’t get on the front page of the paper, but their efforts are often full of more heart and guts – theirs is the humble just doing my job celebration.
-No disrobing or thumbsucking, just a look of satisfation.
+No disrobing or thumb sucking, just a look of satisfaction.
 Their efforts are called upon from a defensive break down, rather a team’s quick counter attack.
-They’re efforts come from turning bad into good rather than good into better.
+Their efforts come from turning bad into good rather than good into better.

 The race back is a long ways – does he make it.
 The American playing in Germany just won over the whole of the Hannover fans with this effort.
 No wonder he’s been captain of the side from time to time.